Maryland gets another road upset, 63-49 vs. No. 17 Minnesota

 UP NEXT

-Maryland: Plays at Wisconsin on Jan.
+Maryland: Hosts Wisconsin on Jan.
 27, a game moved up three days by the Big Ten to help ease rescheduling of virus-prompted postponements.
-The Terrapins beat the Badgers 70-64 on Dec.
-28.

 Minnesota: Plays at Purdue on Jan.
 30, with seven days between games for a second straight week.